hirefire/hirefire/README.md

 **(Again, the order is important: Delayed Job > HireFire)**

-If all goes well you should see a message similar to when you boot your application:
+If all goes well you should see a message similar to this when you boot your application:

-    [HireFire] Successfully hooked in to Delayed::Backend::ActiveRecord::Job!
+    [HireFire] Delayed::Backend::ActiveRecord::Job detected!

 Mapper Support